 - The change in nitrogen deposition rates within the Oxford Meadows SAC attributable to the planned development in Vale of White Horse district does not exceed 1% of the critical load, either along the A34 or the A40.
 Following Environment Agency and Natural England guidance it can therefore be concluded that the contribution of additional traffic arising from Vale of White Horse would be sufficiently trivial that there would be no adverse effect on the SAC either alone or in combination with other projects and plans as a result of nitrogen deposition. - The change in NOx concentration along the A34 attributable to planned development in Vale of White Horse does exceed 1% of the Critical Level but only within 50m of the A34.
-The predicted total NOx concentrations within 50m of the A34 at 2030 would exceed the critical level for the SAC and therefore the vegetation in this band may be subject to air quality effects; however, it should be noted that even without development planned for Vale of White Horse the NOx concentrations immediately adjacent to the road would already exceed the critical level, illustrating that the primary source of atmospheric NOx in this area is the existing traffic, which arises from across the South East (in fact the planned development in Vale of White Horse would be responsible for only 1-2% of NOx concentrations at that location by 2030).
-In addition the critical level for NOx would only be exceeded to a small degree except immediately adjacent to the road.
-Given this, coupled with the small area of the SAC that would exceed the critical level, the relatively subtle nature of any vegetative changes that may occur within this zone and the fact that this strip immediately adjacent to the road is highly likely to be subject to other edge effects due to the presence of the road that will have a much greater influence on vegetation, it is considered that this would be unlikely to lead to a significant effect on the - The change in NOx concentration along the A40 attributable to planned development in Vale of White Horse would exceed 1% of the Critical Level but only within 50m of the A40.
-Importantly, the predicted total NOx concentrations along the A40 at 2030 would be below the critical level for the SAC except immediately adjacent to the road (13m from the roadside) and therefore only the vegetation in this band may be subject to air quality effects; moreover, it should be noted that even without development planned for Vale of White Horse the NOx concentrations immediately adjacent to the road would already exceed the critical level, illustrating that the primary source of atmospheric NOx in this area is the existing traffic, which arises from across the South East.
-Given the small area of the SAC that would exceed the critical level (equivalent to 0.3% of the SAC), the relatively subtle nature of any vegetative changes that may occur within this zone and the fact that this strip immediately adjacent to the road is highly likely to be subject to other edge effects due to the presence of the road that will have a much greater influence on vegetation, it is considered that this would be unlikely to lead to a significant effect on the SAC.
+The SAC boundary does not lie immediately adjacent to the road itself but is separated from the road by the highway boundary/verge which is 20m wide on the north side of the A34 and 12m wide on the south side.
+Therefore the greatest increase in NOx concentrations will fall within the highway boundary rather than the SAC.
+Beyond 14m from the roadside (i.e. within the SAC itself) the '1% of the critical level' screening threshold will be exceeded, but only marginally so (1.4% of the critical level).
+This is a small increase (only just over the threshold below which it could be considered trivial)33.
+Any effect on the vegetation will therefore be similarly small.
+Moreover, it should be noted that even without development planned for Vale of White Horse the NOx concentrations immediately adjacent to the road would already exceed the critical level, illustrating that the primary source of atmospheric NOx in this area is the existing traffic, which arises from across the South East (in fact the planned development in Vale of White Horse would be responsible for only 1-2% of NOx concentrations at that location by 2030)..
+Given this, it is considered that this would be unlikely to lead to a significant effect on the SAC.